Systems & Design Kimberly

 Informing patrons and users about collections through marketing and outreach while providing quality researched information about collections; Connecting patrons and users with collections and information through digitization, reformatting, informative metadata and relational linking; Preserving collections through emerging technologies and archival best-practices so that future generations may obtain access.

-On August 4, 2014, I directed and edited the above video for the Harold L. Lyon Arboretum, a research unit for the University of Hawai'i through the U.H.
+On August 4, 2014, I directed and edited an information video for the Harold L. Lyon Arboretum, a research unit for the University of Hawai'i through the U.H.
 Museum Studies Program.
 As the graduate assistant to [...]

 Toward the end of the Summer 2014 session I was approached by a fellow student who had been working in the University of Hawai'i Archive for the last two years, processing the Peace Corps Training [...]